akmadian/AlexaComp/Docs/Privacy-Policy.md

 I will never sell any of your data.

-All traffic between AlexaComp services is (or will be very soon) encrypted with AES-256 bit encryption.
+All personal and non-anonymous traffic between AlexaComp services is encrypted with AES-256 bit encryption.

 No more infomation is collected than is needed for operation of the skill, and basic debugging.